-FIGURE 6-3 MEMORY BEFORE A DIAGNOSTIC WRITE OR AFTER A DIAGNOSTIC READ
+FIGURE 6-3 MEMORY BEFORE A DIAGNOSTIC WRITE OR-

-Preamble is not written on diagnostic write, but is read on diagnostic read.
+Preamble is not write now, on drag, read but is wrad on drag, read

-6.1.7.5 Restore (R), Bit 5
+6.1.7.4 Restore (R), Bit 5

 If this bit is set, the selected unit automatically seeks to track 0.
 Any additional seeking, as specified in the Disk Address Word, is then performed.
 BUSY is set if the rest of the command word requires it, otherwise, it is unaffected.
-The unit should be restored after Preample Compare Errors (PCE) and Timeout Errors (TMO) to reposition the unit to a known track location.
+The unit should be restored after Preamble Compare Errors (PCE) and Timeout Errors (TMO) to reposition the unit to a known track location.

-6.1.7.6 Memory Field (MF), Bits 6 - 8 This field is used to specify the memory field of the memory address (MA).
+6.1.7.5 Memory Field (MF), Bits 6 - 8

+This field is used to specify the memory field of the memory address (MA).

-6.1.7.7 Sector/Half Sector Transfer (S/H), Bit 9 If this bit is set for a read or write operation a half sector of data is transferred as follows:
+6.1.7.6 Sector/Half Sector Transfer (S/H), Bit 9

+If this bit is set for a read or write operation a half sector of data is transferred as follows: